-An employer shall give a paid employee leave for one day for every two years of continuous work not including the first one year to the 15 paid-leave days.
+The employer shall give workers who have been working continuously for more than 3 years with the same employer, paid leave, plus one day for every two years of continuing work not including the first one year to the 15 paid-leave days.
 In this case, the total number of leave days including countable leave is limited to 25 days.

 The paid leave shall, if it is not taken for one year, be terminated by time limitation.
 This does not apply where the paid leave is not taken for reasons attributable to the employer.

 Any of the following periods shall be deemed the period of attendance at work-

 - The period during which an employee takes time off due to any injury or sickness arising out of duty;